Gianna Manzini: Life in Florence

 Manzini moved to Florence with her mother in 1916, to finish high school and attend the university, preparing to be a teacher.
-Manzini's love affair with the art and architecture and cultural activities of Florence is described in her next-to-last novel, Ritratto in piedi (Full-length Portrait).
+Manzini's love affair with the art, architecture and cultural activities of Florence is described in her next-to-last novel, Ritratto in piedi (Full-length Portrait).
 "The new city, Florence, embraced me as I embraced it.
-I savored the happiness of being alive on that pavement, among those stones, close to the river, flung, cozied, sustained in its multiple movement.
+I savoured the happiness of being alive on that pavement, among those stones, close to the river, flung, cozied, sustained in its multiple movement.
 I was the ear against an enormous shell.
 And the city welcomed me, the accommodating and fabulous ear, to its heart.
 Buildings, stones, walls became horoscopes to me."
 She taught school for only a few months.
 The first chapter of her novel Tempo inamorato appeared in the Florentine newspaper, La Nazione, in 1924.
 This novel, published in 1928, was praised by Eugenio Montale for its "intelligence" and "rare sensitivity."
-With her short-story "Passeggiata," published in 1929, she began her collaboration with the periodical Solaria (inaugurated in Florence in 1926 and closed down in 1936).
+With her short story "Passeggiata," published in 1929, she began her collaboration with the periodical Solaria (inaugurated in Florence in 1926 and closed down in 1936).
 The mission of Solaria was to bring into Italian letters the stimulus of innovative European writers such as Marcel Proust, André Gide, Virginia Woolf, and James Joyce, and Americans such as Ernest Hemingway.
 This "solarium" was in reaction to the prevailing canon that championed the preservation of Italian classical literary tradition, expressed by Alessandro Manzoni and Giacomo Leopardi.
 Notable Italian literary figures such as Montale, Elio Vittorini collaborated with Solaria.
 She married the literary critic of La Nazione, Bruno Fallaci, in 1930, a marriage doomed to early failure.
 Fallaci transferred to Milan in 1933 to write for Corriere della sera.
 Manzini unceasingly reveals so much of herself in her writing: her literary intentions, failings, regrets, doubts, and memories.
-She is imprecise or contradictory about the specifics of her life, such as when she moved from Pistoia to Florence, her father’s age, the year she married.
+She is imprecise or contradictory about the specifics of her life, such as when she moved from Pistoia to Florence, her father’s age, and the year she married.
 Some dates can be verified by letters and her diary in the Archivio di Gianna Manzini held by Arnoldo Mondadori Editore in Milan.
 Before the Archivio was made available scholars were often forced to make contradictory conjectures.
 At the moment, Gianna Manzini's documents are stored in three different places: